-Just like a house or a car, there’s no one pricepoint for building an app.
-Pricing depends on a plethora of variables, including features, what platform(s) or device(s) you are building for, and the level of ongoing maintenance that will be required.
-Trying to determine a budget for an app project can be frustrating.
+When asking how much does it cost to build a mobile app, you’ll likely get the answer, “it depends”.
+There are numerous variables that can impact app development cost, including features, what platform(s) or device(s) you are building for, and the level of ongoing maintenance that will be required.
+Trying to determine a budget for building an app can be frustrating.
 In this post, we walk you through the things you need to know to answer the question, “How much does it cost to make an app?”

-While developer rates can vary based on skill set and experience, five primary factors significantly influence the cost to build an app.
+While developer rates can vary based on skill set and experience, a handful of primary factors significantly influence the cost to build an app.

 One of the first decisions you will need to make is whether you want to build a mobile app or a web app.
 Mobile apps run on a specific operating system like Android or iOS.
 Web apps are responsive websites that launch in a computer browser or a mobile device browser.
 Web apps are cheaper to make.
 However, they don’t take advantage of device features like phone or GPS, and they require WIFI or cellular data access.